mitranim/stylific/src-docs/html/components.md

 # sf-input

-This style is applied by default to `<input>` and `<textarea>` elements, and is also exposed as the `.sf-input` class.
+This style is applied by default to `<input>` and `<textarea>` elements, and is also exposed as the `[sf-input]` attribute.
 It's purely cosmetic.
 Normalises user agent styles and adds some nice defaults.

 ```html